Child Care Tax Deductions

 If you are single, having a child may allow you to file as a head of household rather than using the single filing status.
 This will give you a bigger standard deduction and more advantageous tax brackets.
 To qualify as a head of household, you must pay more than half the cost of providing a home for a qualifying person.

-The Earned Income Credit is worth more if you have children.
-In 2012, the EIC can be worth up to $5,891 per taxpayer for individuals or couples who have 3 or more qualifying children.
+The Earned Income Tax Credit is worth more if you have children.
+In 2015, the EITC can be worth up to $6,242 per taxpayer for individuals or couples who have 3 or more qualifying children.

 Childcare Reimbursement Account